 zero-pinyin depends on dbus, zero-pinyin-service, zero-panel.

-zero-pinyin-service and zero-panel only have binary release (deb package) that is tested on debian and ubuntu system mentioned above.
+zero-pinyin-service and zero-panel binary release (deb package) is only tested on debian and ubuntu system mentioned above.
 It should work on other debian derivatives released after debian 9 as well.
-Other OS are not supported at the moment.
+Other OS doesn't have binary release at the moment.
 Building from source requires C libs and meson tool, See project README file for details on building from source code.

 Here is how to install and use zero-el: